rahuljones/cse15l-lab-reports/index.md

 Make sure to click the button to not change all of your passwords if you want to keep your same password for other UCSD applications.

 **Step 2: Download VSCode**

-I already had VSCode downloaded because of prior programming.
 Go to [code.visualstudio.com/code.visualstudio.com](code.visualstudio.com/code.visualstudio.com/) to download the IDE.
+Click the download button in the top right.
+Next click a download button based on the OS that you are running.
+Once the installer is downloaded, open it and follow the instructions.
 It should look like this after:
 ![Image](Screen%20Shot%202023-01-12%20at%204.44.27%20PM.png)

 **Step 3: Connecting to the server**